OmarArias-Gaguancela/vmd-mcp/README.md

 ## What Is vmd-mcp?

 `vmd-mcp` is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that gives Claude direct, programmatic control over **VMD2** (Visual Molecular Dynamics).
-Instead of writing Tcl scripts or navigating VMD's GUI, you describe what you want in plain English and Claude handles the rest — loading structures, setting up representations, measuring distances, computing RMSD, rendering images, and more.
+Instead of writing Tcl scripts or navigating VMD's GUI, you describe what you want in plain English and Claude handles the rest, loading structures, setting up representations, measuring distances, computing RMSD, rendering images, and more.

 ### Why It Matters for Computational Biologists